-…you may be able to sue your broker or the firm where they were registered in order to recover.
+…you may be able to sue your broker or the firm where they were registered in order to recover losses.

 In normal court cases, attorneys must be licensed in the state where the case was filed or apply for temporary admission.
 In FINRA arbitration, the temporary admission rules are relaxed, making it easier for us to serve clients nationally.
 The cases we take are filed in your state in the FINRA forum closest to your home.
 If you are out of state, we will travel to you, which keeps client costs to a minimum.